RS-PYTHON/rs-server/docs/doc/users/architecture.md

     -   **RS-Server Backend / AUXIP**

--   **RS-Client libraries**: this is a set of python functions that provide processing task and flows.
+-   **RS-Client libraries**: this is a set of python functions that provide processing tasks and flows.
 Flows and tasks can be orchestrated by Prefect server or executed from any Python environment.
-On RS-Server side there will be also function to compute performance indicator.
+On RS-Server side, there will be also a function to compute performance indicator.

 -   **RS-Virtual environment**: Component that gives users access to